-Tip: See accommodation, transportation, and experience provider listings at ExploreBC.com/Book to start your research, visit IndigenousBC.com for information on Indigenous travel experiences, or contact the local Visitor Centre for more information.
+Tip: See accommodation, transportation, and experience provider listings to start your research, visit IndigenousBC.com for information on Indigenous travel experiences, or contact the local Visitor Centre for more information.

-We need to take more time with planning, and be conscious of our impact on each community we visit.
+Respect the people, businesses, and communities you visit.
+Please also respect any travel orders in place to keep us all safe.
 Responsible tourism means that the experience creates a positive impact for everyone involved–both residents and visitors alike.
-You may see new protocols and policies within communities to ensure your safety; please respect the guidelines they’ve put in place.
+You may see protocols and policies within communities to ensure your safety; please respect the guidelines they’ve put in place.
 Contact the local business(es) you plan on visiting to make sure you understand the latest guidelines.

 Tip: Speak with local Visitor Centre staff to learn more about how to support local businesses.

 When exploring BC’s outdoors, always leave it in a better state than when you arrived.
 Respect local wildlife.
-Minimize the impact of campfires and check BC Wildfire Service for fire bans and fire safety tips.
-Pack out what you pack in, and dispose of waste properly.
+Pack out what you pack in and dispose of waste properly.
 These are just some of key principles of Leave No Trace, a set of seven guidelines for enjoying the outdoors responsibly while minimizing your impact on the landscape.

 Tip: Visit LeaveNoTrace.ca to learn more about responsible outdoor recreation.

-Remember, activities may take longer than usual, or places may be at capacity when you arrive.
-Practice patience.
+Remember that delays and disruptions can happen at any time of year.
+Take your time, take care of each other, and practice patience.
 Have a back-up plan researched and ready.
-Be calm, patient, and kind, and remember, we’re all in this together.
+Be calm, patient, and kind, and remember, we’re still in this together.